Essential Mineral Management, from Ag to Zn

 Brianna J. Stevens

-Brianna is the Executive Office Manager at Superior Mineral Resources LLC.
+Brianna is the Business Manager at Superior Mineral Resources LLC.
 She graduated Lake Superior College with an Associates of Arts degree.
 Brianna has lived in Minnesota her whole life, moving to Hibbing in 2008.
-Brianna has a diverse background working as a Technical Support Analyst, Electronic Technician and as a Supervisor at a manufacturing company before starting at Superior Mineral Resources in 2012 starting out as the Administrative/Technical Assistant.
+She came to Superior Mineral Resources in 2012 starting out as the Administrative/Technical Assistant.